Radiant-Core/Project-Gravity/README.md

 complete the transactions with nothing more than the respective blockchain nodes, without the need for a third party.
 1. Introduction
-T rades across blockchains relies almost exclusively on exchanges serving as trusted third parties to process electronic trades.
+Trades across blockchains relies almost exclusively on exchanges serving as trusted third parties to process electronic trades.
 While the system works well enough for most trades, it still suﬀers from the inherent weaknesses of the trust based model.
 Completely peer-to-peer trades are not really commonplace, centralized exchanges are predominant in mediating the vast majority of cross